|Title:||Queen Elizabeth University Hospital, Glasgow, UK|

-The masterplan by provides an enduring platform and a robust identity for the future of the hospital campus.
-Gillespies worked with the NHS Board and the Brookfield team to define a Masterplan with a strong identity in which the hospital buildings are grounded within a high quality external environment within the campus, and within the expansive and far reaching landscape beyond.
+The masterplan provides an enduring platform and a robust identity for the future of the hospital campus.
+Gillespies worked with the NHS Board and the Brookfield team to define a Masterplan with a strong identity in which the hospital buildings are grounded within a high-quality external environment within the campus, and within the expansive and far-reaching landscape beyond.

 Function and efficiency are always paramount for any hospital environment, so the scheme has been designed to deliver intuitive wayfinding, and to create important opportunities for patients to have access to engaging landscape character areas as a break from the stresses of the clinical environment.
 The functional green campus character of linked parks, roof gardens and courtyards has created a lasting and appropriate legacy for this exciting new landmark facility.